Sykepenger – compendium – transfer to Poland

 As long as the need is temporary, there is no limit to the number of days you can receive travel reimbursement.

 However, it is worth noting that this need for transport must be temporary.
-If you have a permanent illness, you may also receive travel allowance to work if you need additional transport for shorter periods.
+If you have a permanent illness, you can also receive a travel allowance to work if you need additional transport for shorter periods.
 This may refer, for example, to business and educational trips, etc.

 8.3 Amount of allowance

 Travel subsidies cover the necessary additional costs of traveling to work resulting from illness.
-If we use our own car during this period, costs are calculated in accordance with national travel regulations.
+If we use our own car during this period, costs are calculated in accordance with NOK travel regulations.

 When calculating the allowance, expenses that would normally be incurred during travel are deducted from the amount received.
 The allowance is limited to the amount you would receive as sickness benefit for the same period.